CCTV Buying Guide (HD versus IP)

 |Summary||IP CCTV systems provide better futureproofing than HD CCTV systems.|

-Ease of use & Configuration (Winner: HD CCTV and standard IP CCTV systems)
+Ease of use & Configuration (Winner: HD CCTV and Standard IP CCTV systems) click for more info

 |HD CCTV||HD CCTV systems are simple to use as they are designed to offer standard functions that the majority of applications require, Recording, Live Viewing and Remote Access.

 HD Cameras require minimal setup, simply mount the camera, focus if required and wire the camera back to the recorder and power source.